robertmok/Weather-App/README.md

 The background will change based on the city's weather.
 The user has a choice of viewing the temperature in Celsius or Fahrenheit.

+This application is responsive (using Bootstrap) and asynchronous (using AJAX).
+Weather data is in XML format.

+**Note:** The  OpenWeatherMap API Key is removed from the code.